platonvin/platonvin.github.io/sources/articles/my_experience_with_rust.md

 ## why?

 A friend of mine was actively pitching `Rust` as new shiny thing i should try.
-I am always in search for a better language for my gamedev needs, and after a week of attempts on integrating `C++23` modules into my renderer (for faster compile times without headers), which totally failed - bugs, ICEs, docs so bad that reading source is more useful, - i realized how much time I spend on `CMake` (and earlier `Make` - I love slashes btw), dependency management, resolving compiler differences and other non-programming stuff, and thought that maybe `Rust` - which is praised for tooling - could solve that
+I am always in search for a better language for my gamedev needs, and after a week of attempts on integrating `C++23` modules into my renderer (for faster compile times without headers), which totally failed - bugs, ICEs, docs so bad that reading source is more useful*, - i realized how much time I spend on `CMake` (and earlier `Make` - I love slashes btw), dependency management, resolving compiler differences and other non-programming stuff, and thought that maybe `Rust` - which is praised for tooling - could solve that
+*for the purpose of corectness, i revisited it and actually moved to modules - this time successfully

 So, i ported my C++ Vulkan renderer to `Rust`